 Read The Hot Chocolate Challenge for other great spots to satisfy your chocolate craving.

 With one division dedicated to kids’ themed parties and a sister division specialized in adult gatherings and corporate gigs, CLAP Jour de Fête can cover all your party planning needs, whatever the size of your event.
-From the theme to the venue, caterer and decorations, they can tailor a package to fit your needs.

 For kids they have multiple themes to choose from for birthday parties and school fairs.
 Need a Princess or a Power Ranger to visit the party?
 They can arrange that too.